mattsemar/dsp-personal-logistics/readme.md

 Some work has been done to support localization.
 Sadly the only translations right now come either from the game (by re-using labels that the game uses) or from Google Translate.
 This is very much a WIP so please send along any recommendations for better translations.
 At the moment, the only languages supported by the game are EN, CN & FR.

+## Nebula
+This mod has been updated to be compatible with Nebula Multiplayer Mod.
+Note that it relies on the host to store the client's state so the first time a client connects they won't have any requested items set up.
+Note: Nebula Multiplayer mod itself is NOT required.
+Only its API plugin is a dependency

 ## How to install

 This mod requires BepInEx to function, download and install it